darkreactions/DRP/setup.md

 `python manage.py migrate DRP`

-#In Production
+###In Production
 At this point, you should have a fully-functional production-bed or test-bed.
 Verify by going to wherever the webapp is hosted ([darkreactions.haverford.edu](http://darkreactions.haverford.edu)).

 #In Development:
 Verify by running `python manage.py runserver 0.0.0.0:8000` and going to port 8000 of the server hosting your workspace (ie: if you're on drp, go to [darkreactions.haverford.edu:8000](http://darkreactions.haverford.edu:8000)).
 Note that you may not be able to view ports other than port 80 while outside of campus.

 ##OS X
 This has been tested on OS X Mavericks, but has not been tested on any other OS X version.
+This may not be complete as yet.

 First and foremost, obtain the Django code by cloning the git repository, and placing the code in the desired location.
 Move the settings_example.py file to settings.py without changing it's directory.